 - Construction: The housing bust resulted in about two million lost jobs in construction and related industries, but one of the best measures of a recovering economy is new home sales.
 As they go up, so does the demand for people who can build them.

-- Retail: US News and World Report said that almost 80,000 jobs were added to grocery stores, supermarkets, and warehouse clubs likes Costco in 2011.
+- Retail: US News and World Report reports that almost 80,000 jobs were added to grocery stores, supermarkets, and warehouse clubs likes Costco in 2011.
 That’s not even including the rest of retail.
 There’s shopping malls, Wal-Marts, book stores, and everything else under the sun.
 Point being: when people make more money, the first thing they do is spend it.
 And while working a register might not be the dream, it certainly can help you conquer your student debt in the interim between now and the brighter future.